History of the Jews in Romania

 Antisemitism was officially enforced under the premierships of Ion Brătianu.
 During his first years in office (1875) Brătianu reinforced and applied old discrimination laws, insisting that Jews were not allowed to settle in the countryside (and relocating those that had done so), while declaring many Jewish urban inhabitants to be vagrants and expelling them from the country.
 The emigration of Romanian Jews on a larger scale commenced soon after 1878.
 By 1900 there were 250,000 Romanian Jews: 3.3% of the population, 14.6% of the city dwellers, 32% of the Moldavian urban population and 42% of Iași.

 Between the establishment of the National Legionary State (September 1940) and 1942, 80 anti-Jewish regulations were passed.
 Starting at the end of October, 1940, the Romanian fascist movement known as the Iron Guard began a massive antisemitic campaign, torturing and beating Jews and looting their shops (see Dorohoi pogrom), culminating in the failed coup accompanied by a pogrom in Bucharest, in which 125 Jews were killed.
 Military dictator Ion Antonescu eventually stopped the violence and chaos created by the Iron Guard by brutally suppressing the rebellion, but continued the policy of oppression and massacre of Jews, and, to a lesser extent, of Roma.
 After Romania entered the war at the start of Operation Barbarossa, atrocities against Jews became common, starting with the Iași pogrom.
 According to the Wiesel Commission report released by the Romanian government in 2004, between 280,000 and 380,000 Jews were murdered in the Holocaust in Romania and the occupied Soviet territories under Romanian control, among them the Transnistria Governorate.
 An additional 135,000 Jews living under Hungarian control in Northern Transylvania also were murdered in the Holocaust, as were some 5,000 Romanian Jews in other countries.

 On the current territory of Romania, between 290,000 and 360,000 Romanian Jews survived World War II (355,972 persons, according to statistics from the end of the war).
 During the communist regime in Romania, there was a mass emigration to Israel, and in 1987, only 23,000 Jews lived in Romania.

 Today, the majority of Romanian Jews live in Israel, while modern-day Romania continues to host a modest Jewish population.
-In the 2011 census, 3,271 people declared themselves to be Jewish.
+In the 2021 census, 2,378 people declared themselves to be ethnically Jewish.